 If the potential savings are so high, why does this problem persist?

-Based on our experience, there are three reasons that surgical trays remain sub-optimized.
+From our experience, there are three reasons why surgical trays remain sub-optimized:

-First, the systems used by the surgical team and supply chain frequently don’t support the maintenance of surgeon-by-surgeon trays.
-The problem frequently starts with the EMR’s preference cards which are profligate itemizers of excessive amounts of equipment with little or no regard for the surgical work to be performed.
-Similarly, EMR systems have limited ability to analyze utilization patterns and highlight unused items on trays or signal tray reduction needs when items are removed from preference cards.
-This problem is compounded when central sterile builds its trays using multiple surgeon’s preference cards and creates the “do everything tray” without any visibility into what is actually used in a case.
+First, the systems utilized in the OR don’t support the maintenance of surgeon-specific trays.
+The problem starts with the EMR’s preference cards.
+These itemize excessive amounts of equipment with little regard for the surgical work to be performed.
+Furthermore, EMR systems have limited analytical capabilities and cannot highlight unused items on trays or signal tray reduction needs.
+This problem is exponentiated when trays are built using multiple surgeon’s preference cards.

-Second, the surgical team and supply chain team don’t maintain a categorization scheme that enables them to lean out trays, reduce materials handling, and eliminate re-sterilization and repackaging.
+Second, the surgical team doesn’t maintain a categorization scheme that enables them to lean out trays, and eliminate re-sterilization and repackaging.
 Instruments on a tray fall into three categories of use:

 Unfortunately, instruments are frequently not segregated and marked according to use.
-As a result, instruments used in emergencies and contingencies end up co-mingled with instruments that are always used when they could be sequestered and remain wrapped and unopened until they are needed either in auxiliary trays or peel packs.
+Thus, instruments used in emergencies and contingencies end up co-mingled with instruments that are always used.

-Third, tray resizing initiatives fail because surgeons rarely see a detailed analysis of the variability of instrument use for specific procedures, or cost and operative data that corroborate the need for a reduction in tray sizes and/or standardization of instruments.
-Without enabling technology, creating these analyses is a costly manual exercise that is unsustainable.
-So, if analyses get done at all, they are done so infrequently that corrective action can’t be sustained.
+Lastly, tray resizing initiatives fail because surgeons rarely see a detailed analysis of the instrument variability, or cost and operative data.
+Without enabling technology, creating these analyses is a unsustainable costly manual exercise.
+So, if analyses get done at all, it is executed so infrequently that corrective action can’t be executed.

 What’s needed to close these gaps?

-ExplORer tracks step-by-step case progression, including what instruments are provided, the frequency of instruments used across each step of a case, and which instruments remain unused.
-This data can be analyzed by type of procedure, by surgeon, by surgical team, or by practice group to identify opportunities to standardize instruments as well as reduce tray size.
-ExplORer collects and tracks requests to adjust instrument sets ensuring that changes do not get lost and are analyzed for replication across other surgeons’ procedures.
-Finally, Explorer can share data with EMRs and supply chain systems if desired, closing the loop and ensuring that all players are up to speed on what is needed for surgery cases.
+A new tool is required to identify these opportunities.
+ExplORer tracks step-by-step case progression, including the frequency of instruments used in each step and which instruments remain unused.
+This data can be analyzed by type of procedure, surgeon, surgical team, or practice groups to identify opportunities to standardize instruments.
+ExplORer collects and tracks requests to adjust instrument sets ensuring that changes don’t get lost and are analyzed for replication across other surgeons’ procedures.
+Finally, ExplORer can share data with EMRs and supply chain systems, closing the loop and ensuring that all players are up to speed on what is needed for surgery cases.